Skip to content

 In this example:

-• In the end the input data from source will satisfy all the rule that place in sourceConstraints.
+• In the end, the input data from source will satisfy all the constraints that are placed in <sourceConstraints>.

 Example 2: Constraints in cascade structure